 John Wanamaker from Philadelphia gets the credit for launching the first white sale in 1878.
 In January of that year, he went through his inventory of white linens and took markdowns.
 He did it to improve the dismal business in his department store following the Christmas holidays.

 The reason only the white bed linens went on sale is that it was not until the late 1950s that color and print sheets were introduced into the bedding market.

 For many years, white sales were held exclusively in January.
 Today, you will find retailers holding multiple white sales throughout the year, some starting as early as November.
 Despite that, January white sales are considered to offer the deepest discounts and are the very best time to shop for linens.

 Today's white sales include not only sheets but also bedding accessories, pillows and bathroom accessories.

 The one thing you might not be able to find on sale come January, despite the namesake, are white sheets.
 That's because today white sheets are considered an essential product and also the most popular color choice among shoppers.

 Tips on Buying Sheets

 The rules on mixing colors have changed over the years.
-Today you can safely use a different color top sheet and bottom sheet, as long as the colors enhance each other or blend in with the colors in your bedroom.
-The newest trends include geometric designs, although the more subtle natural colors are more popular and will not go out of style.
+You can use a different color top sheet and bottom sheet, as long as the colors enhance each other or blend in with the colors in your bedroom.
+Geometric designs are also popular, although the more subtle natural colors are more popular and will not go out of style.

 Caring for Sheets